changeprasant/Jedis/Home.md

 jedis.set("car{bar}", "877878");
 ```
 will go to the same shard.

+#### Compromise
+If you want easy load distribution of ShardedJedis, but still need transactions/pipelining/pubsub etc, you can also mix the normal and the sharded approach: define a master as normal Jedis, the others as sharded Jedis.
+Then make all the shards slaveof master.
+In your application, direct your write requests to the master, the read requests to ShardedJedis.
+Your writes don't scale anymore, but you gain good read distribution, and you have transactions/pipelining/pubsub simply using the master.
+Dataset should fit in RAM of master.
+Remember that you can improve performance of the master a lot, if you let the slaves do the persistance for the master!

+####Alternatives
+##### RoundRobin
+There is another, very simple but effective strategy for distribution: "RoundRobin" simply cycles through the available slaves.
+The advantage is that no hashing/mapping occurs, and distribution is independent on the key name, hence more equal especially if particular keys are used more frequently at certain times.
+In future versions, it will allow to add and remove slaves at runtime, tuneable redundancy, and simultaneous multi-slave download of i.e. bigger lists/sortedsets.
+This is not possible with ShardedJedis.
+The downside is that unlike ShardedJedis RoundRobin does not allow scaling of writes, it only manages the master-slave setting.
+Furthermore, each slave has to manage the whole dataset, hence for optimal performance, RAM should be 1x, not 1/n of total dataset size.
+Since it is not yet part of official jedis, you have to build Jedis from source and add "[RoundRobinPool](https://gist.github.com/1084272)" before make.
+Just as with JedisPool, call getRessource() on it to get a Jedis instance and don't forget returnResource after usage.
+Note, you only distribute the load by cycling through the slaves if you do get/returnResource frequently.
+For convenience and other reasons, consider UnifiedJedis.

+##### UnifiedJedis
+The utility class [UnifiedJedis](https://gist.github.com/1159990) abstracts away the pool operations and also greatly simplifies the general usage of Jedis: you use it just as a fully operational Jedis, but under the hood it delegates writes to the master, and reads to cycling Jedis instances using RoundRobinPool.
+Besides making distribution transparent, it also avoids difficult to track errors: if by negligence you direct a write process to a slave, there is no error, the slave accepts and saves it just fine, but the change is not replicated and eventually overwritten.
+This can no longer happen.
+Furthermore, since it calls get/returnResource for each single Jedis method of both master and RoundRobin, exhaustion of the pool by forgetting or delaying returnResource is avoided, and load is distributed very equally.
+You have to build Jedis from source and add RoundRobinPool and UnifiedJedis class files before make.
+Note that for advanced functions like transactions/pipeline and pubsub, you currently you have to obtain a Jedis instance of the master manually like so: Jedis master = uj.getWritePool().getResource()   and after usage:  uj.getWritePool().returnResource(master);
+UnifiedJedis maybe one day adapted for ShardedJedis too.

+#### Redis Cluster
+Sometime later 2011, there will be first versions of "redis cluster" which will be a much improved Sharded Jedis and should give back some if not all of the Redis functionalities you cannot have with shardedJedis.
+If you want to know more about redis cluster, youtube has a presentation of Salvatore Sanfilippo (the creator of Redis).

 ### Monitoring
 To use the monitor command you can do something like the following: